-Well maybe Olympic collars aren’t the most important piece of equipment ever, but I didn’t want a boring title for a kinda boring article. =)
+Well maybe Olympic collars aren’t the most important piece of equipment ever, but I didn’t want a boring title for a somewhat boring article.
+Sue me!

-This is a simple guide to pretty much all of your Olympic collar options, and there are many!
-Other than to mention that I cover both the basic 50 mm (~2″) collars and professional, weighted Olympic collars (no 1″ collars covered), this guide really doesn’t need much of an introduction.
+This is a guide to the great number of our Olympic collar options, and boy are there many!
+Other than to mention that I cover both the basic, mostly weightless Olympic collars and an assortment of weighted, professional Olympic collars (all 50 mm, or ~2″ collars), this guide really does not need much of an introduction.

 Classic Spring Collars

-We have all owned these; probably still do.
+We have all owned spring collars; probably still do somewhere.
 They mostly work, and they just scream “I’m cheap!”
-Over time they’ll stop holding on to the bar so well; especially if you leave them on the bar in-between workouts, but for around $9 you can replace these over and over.
+Over time they’ll stop holding on to the sleeve so well; especially if you leave them on the bar in-between workouts, but for around $10 you can replace these over and over.

-Other than being inexpensive, there aren’t many advantages to spring collars.
-They have no substantial weight to them, youth and women lifters with small hands commonly have a hard time getting them on and off the bar, and they don’t work on most specialty bars.
-To be fair, they do hold pretty well when they’re new though, especially if your bar has grooved sleeves.
-Just make sure you open them up as much as possible to avoid taking the zinc or chrome coating off your bar.
+Other than being inexpensive, there aren’t any advantages to spring collars.
+They have no substantial weight to them, youth and female lifters with small hands frequently have a hard time getting them on and off the bar, and they don’t work on most specialty bars.
+They do hold pretty well when they’re new, especially if your bar has grooved sleeves, but you will want to make sure you open them up as much as possible when putting them on or off to avoid taking the zinc or chrome coating off your bar.

 Cheaper than Cheap – Spring Clamps

 If spring collars aren’t quite cheap enough for you, look for a pair of these 2″ spring clamps in your garage.
-They’ll work, so long as you don’t drop the bar.
-Then again, maybe they won’t.
-I haven’t tried; I own collars.
+They’ll work so long as you aren’t dropping the bar (rows, deadlifts, Olympic lifts, etc.) Then again maybe they won’t hold; I haven’t tried because I own collars.

 Lockjaw Pro Collars / HG Collars

-Lockjaw Collars are probably the most common alternative to spring collars.
-They’re a lot easier to use, lock on to the bar more securely (and stay locked when dropped), and they won’t scratch up your bar sleeves.
-They also fit some specialty bars that spring collars will not, although it’s not a very tight fight.
-You can pick these up for about $40 just about anywhere.
+Lockjaw / HG Collars are probably the most common alternative to spring collars.
+They’re a lot easier to use, they lock on to the bar more securely (and stay put when dropped), and they won’t scratch up your bar sleeves.
+They also fit some specialty bars that spring collars will not, although it’s not a very tight fit.
+You can pick these up for about $35-$40 just about anywhere.

-Be careful if you buy these from someplace like Amazon that also sells Standard barbell equipment (1″ rather than 2″), as these are available for both size sleeves, and they look almost identical at a quick glance.
-Don’t buy the wrong set.
+Be careful if you buy these from someplace like Amazon that also sells Standard equipment (1″ rather than 2″), as these are available for both sizes and they look almost identical at a quick glance.
+Don’t buy the wrong sized set.

 Muscle Clamps are great collars, in the right setting.
 They are extremely easy to use, they don’t scratch up the bar sleeves, and they hold very well.
-Where you wouldn’t want to use them is when you do a lot of bar ditching.
-These are not the best collars for clean & jerk and snatch training; they will pop open (not that Olympic lifters train with collars anyway!)
+Where you wouldn’t want to use them is when you do a lot of bar dropping – these are not the best collars for snatch and clean & jerk training; they will pop open (not that Olympic lifters train with collars anyway!)

-You’ll commonly find Muscle Clamps in commercial gyms because of how reliable and simple to use they are in that kind of setting.
+You’ll commonly find Muscle Clamps in commercial gyms because of how reliable and easy to use they are in that kind of setting.
 Since you can’t normally drop loaded barbells in most globo-gyms, their Oly weakness is never really exposed.
-I have these collars and I like them a lot, but I keep them in the rack for benches, squats, etc. $38 from Rogue, black only.
-Red and Blue can be found on Amazon.
+I have these collars and I like ’em a lot, but I keep them in the rack for benches, squats, etc. $38 from Rogue, black only.
+Red and potentially other colors can be found on Amazon.

-Proloc Collars are awesome.
-These will hold on to extreme weights better than spring collars will, and for years longer!
+Proloc Collars are great; they will hold on to extreme weights better than spring collars will, and for years longer!
 They are simple to use and they are much more likely to fit specialty bars like logs, Swiss bars, cambered bars, and so forth (range of 1.937″ – 2.007″).
-Proloc collars are available in black or red – $39.
+Proloc collars are available in black or red – $42.
 You can also find some other random colors on Amazon.

-Then there is the Proloc 2 Collars that come with a 5/8″ carabiner on each collar for hanging chains.
-Same easy and solid lock down, but now with the ability to easily and quickly add the chains – $59.
+Then there are the Proloc 2 Collars that come with a 5/8″ carabiner attached to each collar for hanging chains.
+Same easy and solid lock down, but now with the ability to easily and quickly add some lifting chains – $59.

 These work exactly like the Rogue HG Collars/Lockjaw Pro Collars.
-They are $49.50 a pair, red only.
+They are $36.50 a pair, in orange’ish red only.
 Again, these will not work on your standard Olympic barbell.

-Depending on where you get these, they can be a cheaper alternative to Rogue’s Axle Collars for your specialty bars.
-These collars are literally pieces of steel pipe with a large bolt welded over a hole so that you can tighten down a screw into your bar sleeve.
-I wouldn’t recommend these for any bar that has a zinc, chrome, or any other finish that you care about, because these will scratch your bar up good.
-I do use the Black Widow collars for farmer handles, but I sure wouldn’t put them anywhere near a real Olympic bar.
+Depending on where you find these, pipe collars can be a cheaper alternative to Rogue’s Axle Collars for specialty bars.
+These collars are literally pieces of steel pipe with a large hand-cranked bolt for tightening onto the bar sleeve.
+I wouldn’t recommend these for any bar that has a zinc, chrome, or really any finish that you care about because these collars will scratch your bar up good.
+I use pipe collars for my farmer handles, but I sure wouldn’t put them anywhere near a real Olympic bar.

 I suggest you take the price of these ($30-50/pair) and apply that to some Axle Collars or Proloc collars.
 Either of which are much easier to use anyway.
 Just my 2 cents.